mwatt/rails/guides/source/action_view_overview.md

 To suppress leading and trailing whitespaces, you can use `<%-` `-%>` interchangeably with `<%` and `%>`.

+TIP: If you see something like `#<Person:0x00000100ccb3b0>`, that means you're trying to output a Ruby object directly.
+Instead, you can call a method on that object (like `.inspect` when debugging) or you can override the `to_s` method in that object's class.

 #### Builder

 Builder templates are a more programmatic alternative to ERB.
 They are especially useful for generating XML content.
 An XmlMarkup object named `xml` is automatically made available to templates with a `.builder` extension.